SharePoint: Using the Manage Access Option to Manage File/Folder Permissions

 Step 5 - Click the X next to a non-members name to take away their permissions.

-Step 6 - Click Save.
+Step 6 - Click Apply.

 Further reading